spryker/spryker-docs/_drafts/oryx/routing.md

 last_updated: Apr 4, 2023
 ---

-Routing lets users navigate between different pages or components within an application.
-The `@spryker-oryx/router` package provides routing infrastructure for your application.

-This document describes how to set up routing: add `RouterFeature` to your application, render router outlets, and provide routes using Dependency Injection (DI)<!-- add a link -->.
+Routing lets users navigate between different pages and components within an application.
+This document describes how to set up routing: add `RouterFeature`, render router outlets, and provide routes using Dependency Injection (DI)<!-- add a link -->.

 `@spryker-oryx/router` provides the infrastructure for routing capabilities.
-It's main component is `RouterService` that provides access to the router, which is a generic way for navigating the application.
+Its main component is `RouterService` that provides access to the router, which is a generic way for navigating the application.

 There are also framework-specific integrations for providing an actual routing configuration: for Lit, use the `@spryker-oryx/router/lit` package.